 For any employees put on furlough, the Government initally paid 80% of their wages, up to £2,500 a month.
 This was paid through normal payroll, with the Government reimbursing employers afterwards.

-Whilst we sincerely hope that the new job support scheme will reduce the number of redundancies made in the UK (and it will be of huge value to you if you are offered this option instead of being made redundant) it is likely to be a case by case situation as to whether you can benefit from this scheme, and will depend on your employer and their own set of circumstances.
+Whilst we sincerely hope that the extension of the furlough scheme will reduce the number of redundancies made in the UK (and it will be of huge value to you if you are offered this option instead of being made redundant) it is likely to be a case by case situation as to whether you can benefit from this scheme, and will depend on your employer and their own set of circumstances.

 You can find out more about help for businesses and their employees here.